overdarki/raspi-dual-kiosk-dashboard/README.md

 ## Requirements

-- Raspberry Pi 4 or newer (tested on Pi 5) with Raspberry Pi OS (Wayland/wlroots compositor)
+- Raspberry Pi 4 or newer (tested on Pi 5) with Raspberry Pi OS (labwc)
 - Two monitors connected via HDMI-1 and HDMI-2
 - The following packages installed: